 The corrigibility paper in Part II shows that, despite those limits, at least one safety target — corrigibility with lexicographic heads — is provably achievable, even under approximation, partial observation, self-modification, and multi-step interactions.

-Taken together, they point toward a pragmatic alignment strategy:
+Taken together, these two papers point toward a pragmatic alignment strategy:

 We thank the Burroughs Wellcome Fund (CASI Award), the UK AI Security Institute (AISI) Challenge Fund, and the Foresight Institute for funding this research.
 We also thank Scott Aaronson, Nina Balcan, Michael K. Cohen, Shafi Goldwasser, Andreas Haupt, Richard Hu, Rubi Hudson, J. Zico Kolter, Jacob Pfau, and Max Simchowitz for helpful discussions and manuscript feedback across both papers.